Prague Experience logoPrague tourist information & travel guide logo

 Podoli Swimming Pool Complex

-Prague's largest swimming centre, Podoli Swimming Pool Complex is located just outside the city centre, near the Vltava River by Vysehrad.
+Prague's largest swimming centre, Podoli Swimming Pool Complex is just outside the city centre, near the Vltava River by Vysehrad.
 It is easily accessible by tram.

 Podoli consists of one Olympic sized 50m indoor swimming pool, two outdoor swimming pools of 50m and 33m in length, plus a paddling pool for children.